15jramirez/cli_anime/README.md

  ## Install Instructions
  Just fork and clone this to your own git hub and run 'ruby bin/start' Also if needed install the gem pry to help debug if you plan to use this for a bigger project.

+ ## Contribution

+ All pull request are welcome and major changes please dicuss ahead of time